-- 11.1 The entry criteria for each course are based on the level and specific demands of an individual course and are designed to ensure that applicants are offered the right course at the right level.
-Please see Appendix 1. - 11.2 Applicants must meet the course-specific entry requirements, which are primarily based on prior qualifications and may also include skills assessments, portfolios, interviews, an audition, work experience, or a copy of the applicant's latest school report or employer report / reference depending on the course. - 11.3 Tutors may exercise discretion for applicants who narrowly miss the entry criteria, provided additional tasks or assessments demonstrate capability.
-Any such variation requires approval from a Deputy Principal. - 11.4 Applicants who lack formal qualifications in English or mathematics may be required to undertake assessments in these areas. - 11.5 Some adult courses, particularly those offered with local authorities, may not have entry requirements, and this will be stated on the course webpage. - 11.6 Entry requirements are reviewed annually and published online.
+13.2 Applicants must meet the course-specific entry requirements, which are primarily based on prior qualifications and may also include skills assessments, portfolios, interviews, an audition, work experience, or a copy of the applicant's latest school report or employer report / reference depending on the course.

+- 13.3 Tutors may exercise discretion for applicants who narrowly miss the entry criteria, provided additional tasks or assessments demonstrate capability.
+Any such variation requires approval from a Deputy Principal. - 13.4 Applicants who lack formal qualifications in English or mathematics may be required to undertake assessments in these areas. - 13.5 Some adult courses, particularly those offered with local authorities, may not have entry requirements, and this will be stated on the course webpage. - 13.6 Entry requirements are reviewed annually and published online.
 Final admission decisions are based on a combination of academic achievements, diagnostic tests, personal statements, interviews, portfolios, practical assessments, and supporting documentation (such as EHCPs or references).

-12. TUITION FEES & FINANCIAL SUPPORT
+14. TUITION FEES & FINANCIAL SUPPORT

-- 12.1 Enrolment in a course requiring a tuition fee can only be confirmed once the fee (or the first instalment of an agreed payment plan) has been paid in full.
-All fees and associated costs are governed by the 'Student Fees Policy and Procedure' Fees Policy Link. - 12.2 Learners may be eligible for financial support from the College in accordance with the College's Bursary policy Link to Bursary Policy.
-Please refer to these documents for more information. - 12.3 If the applicant is funding the course through an Advanced Learner Loan, initial enrolment can be completed using only the CRN number; however, the loan offer letter must be provided later when requested.
-If the loan is not approved, the student will be responsible for the full cost of the fees if they remain in the course beyond the first 42 days. - 12.4 If an employer is covering the fees, a confirmatory letter on business letterhead signed by the employer or an email with the company signature is required.
-A sponsor agreement form will also be acceptable. - 12.5 Applicants with outstanding debts to the College must pay off all amounts owed in full before being admitted to another course.

-12.6 Access to the course will be denied if the fee remains unpaid.
+- 14.1 Enrolment in a course requiring a tuition fee can only be confirmed once the fee (or the first instalment of an agreed payment plan) has been paid in full.
+All fees and associated costs are governed by the 'Student Fees Policy and Procedure' Fees Policy Link. - 14.2 Learners may be eligible for financial support from the College in accordance with the College's Bursary policy Link to Bursary Policy.
+Please refer to these documents for more information. - 14.3 If the applicant is funding the course through an Advanced Learner Loan, initial enrolment can be completed using only the Customer Reference Number (CRN); however, the loan offer letter must be provided later when requested.
+If the loan is not approved, the student will be responsible for the full cost of the fees if they remain in the course beyond the first 42 days. - 14.4 If an employer is covering the fees, a confirmatory letter on business letterhead signed by the employer or an email with the company signature is required.
+A sponsor agreement form will also be acceptable. - 14.5 Applicants with outstanding debts to the College must pay off all amounts owed in full before being admitted to another course. - 13.1 Access to the course will be denied if the fee remains unpaid.
 Learners who do not make full payments will have their access passes suspended until full payment is received.

-13. FEE ASSESMENT
+15. FEE ASSESMENT

-13.1 All fees and other costs are subject to the 'Student Fees Policy and Procedure'.
-Learners may be able to receive financial support from the College in accordance with the College's "Financial Assistance' policy Please refer to these documents for further information.

-14. NON-UK NATIONAL STUDENTS AND UK NATIONALS WHO HAVE NOT BEEN RESIDENT IN THE UK FOR THE PREVIOUS THREE YEARS ON THE FIRST DAY OF LEARNING

-The College is working towards but does not currently hold a Tier 4 Border Agency Licence to enable us to accept applicants from overseas.
+- 15.1 All fees and other costs are subject to the 'Student Fees Policy and Procedure' (SFP&P) SFP&P Policy Link.
+Learners may be able to receive financial support from the College in accordance with the above policy.
+Please refer to this document for further information. - 16.
+NON-UK NATIONAL STUDENTS AND UK NATIONALS WHO HAVE NOT BEEN RESIDENT IN THE UK FOR THE PREVIOUS THREE YEARS ON THE FIRST DAY OF LEARNING - 16.1 The College is working towards but does not currently hold a Tier 4 Border Agency Licence to enable us to accept applicants from overseas.
 Exceptions to the above are applicants with the following residency status:

+Policy Name: HE Admissions Policy & Policy Number:

+Policy Name. , Policy Number.

+Procedures